JAANHAVI17/Cybersecurity-Progress/README.md

 # Cybersecurity-Progress
-This repository tracks my progress and notes from TryHackMe rooms as I learn ethical hacking and cybersecurity.
+This repository tracks my progress and notes from different free platforms as I learn ethical hacking and cybersecurity.
-# 🛡️ My TryHackMe Cybersecurity Journey
+# 🛡️ My Cybersecurity Journey

-This repository documents my progress on [TryHackMe](https://tryhackme.com/),
+This repository documents my progress on [TryHackMe](https://tryhackme.com/), [HackTheBox](https://academy.hackthebox.com/)
 where I’m learning **ethical hacking and cybersecurity** step by step.
 I use this repo as my **learning diary** – writing down what I learn,
 my reflections, and how my understanding grows over time.